stripe/stripe-node/README.md

 const btId: string = charge.balance_transaction as string;
 ```

+### TypeScript examples

+You can find a Node.js TypeScript server example in [stripe-samples](https://github.com/stripe-samples/accept-a-card-payment/tree/master/using-webhooks/server/node-typescript) and a webhook signing example in the [`examples/webhook-signing`](examples/webhook-signing) folder.

 ### Using Promises

 Every method returns a chainable promise which can be used instead of a regular